Personal Climbing Gears

 - One small bottle of cough and/or cold medicine.

-- One small bottle anti-altitude sickness medication: Diamox (Acetazolamide), available locally, for more about this medication, please contact us or your doctor
+- One small bottle of anti-altitude sickness medication: Diamox (Acetazolamide), available locally, for more about this medication, please contact us or your doctor

 - One small bottle of water purification tablets (needs to contain silver-ions AND chlorine) or a water filter or UV sterilizer.